Confidentiality & Medical Records

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

-To pursue a complaint please contact our Branch Manager, Sarah Flynn, who will deal with your concerns appropriately.
+To pursue a complaint please contact our Operational Lead, Adam Burfield, who will deal with your concerns appropriately.
 Further written information is available regarding the complaints procedure from reception.

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.